michidk/myo-dataset/README.md

 ## Meta Data

-Along with the raw EMG data that
+Each gesture recording comes with a meta data description file.

-Example along with explainatory comments:
+Example with explainatory comments:
 ```yaml
 label: s6_r_1 # same as the folder
 gesture: scissors # which gesture the user was told to record